0xYudhishthra/BasedAuth/README.md

-# Luca3Auth
+# BasedAuth

-Luca3Auth is a blockchain-based system integrating NFT wallets with RFID and barcode-enabled student ID cards, utilizing biometric authentication and zero-knowledge proofs to securely verify transactions.
+BasedAuth is a blockchain-based system integrating NFT wallets with RFID and barcode-enabled student ID cards, utilizing biometric authentication and zero-knowledge proofs to securely verify transactions.

 ## Features